IDME program

 The approach is gentle, non-intrusive, and enticing rather than demanding.
 It is direct and highly specific to the individual child.
 It does not force or impose, but focuses, engages, interacts, entices and seeks to engage the child’s inherent curiosity and interest.
 It always looks at the whole child and fully embraces each child and their parents and family.
 It includes and educates the family in the interactive process.

-The IDME program is designed to train people to evaluate and facilitate normal development in infants using an embracing, child-centered approach.
+The IDME program is designed to educate people to evaluate and facilitate normal development in infants using an embracing, child-centered approach.
 It is suited for those who are new to working with infants and those who are already working with them.
 We especially invite:

 People working in the fields of movement, bodywork, massage or somatic education who want to expand their skills to include infants.